Welcome to the La Retraite Safeguarding Page

 - Young Persons’ Guide to Keeping Children Safe

-Please click here to view the letter to parents regarding the OFSTED Review into Peer to Peer Abuse (dated 21 June 2021).
+Please click here to view the letter to parents regarding the OFSTED Review into Peer to Peer (now know as Child on Child) Abuse (dated 21 June 2021).

 Operation Encompass is a police and education early information sharing partnership enabling schools to offer immediate support for children and young people experiencing domestic abuse.